p0w3rsh3ll/SEC505/Laptop-Setup-README-NOW.txt

 -----------------------------------------------------

-Please open the first manual (505.1), turn to the first lab entitled "On Your Computer" on page 12 or thereabouts, then follow the instructions in the lab to get your VM set up for the course.
+Please open the first manual (505.1), turn to the first lab entitled "On Your Computer" on page 11 or thereabouts, then follow the instructions in the lab to get your VMs set up for the course.

 If there are any VM problems, it's best to find them now.